 Identify a Local Leader

 The information we gather about a location is important, but primary to successfully launching a new program is having the right person in place – someone in the community who is willing to lead the process.
 We meet with local leaders, international Teen Challenge leaders, and global partner organizations in search of a strong “boots on the ground” leader who can lead the process.

 Determine the Right Solution

 We consider cultural norms, community needs, and local support when identifying the right solution.
 We address questions like: What drugs are being abused?
-Are the addicts teens or adults, men or women?
+Are the people suffering from addiction teens or adults, men or women?
 Are they wealthy or homeless, imprisoned or oppressed?
 Are issues like sex slavery, gangs, or HIV predominant in the area?
 As the scope of the problem comes into focus, our team works with the local leader to identify the solutions that will make the greatest impact.

 Although every solution is unique, all of our programs are built upon a common foundation – Jesus; and they are crafted to free a person from addiction, restore broken relationships, rebuild self-worth, and prepare individuals to live as healthy, productive members of society.

 Outline the Cost

 We work with local leaders to develop a budget.
 This includes (1) start-up funding and (2) ongoing operational funding.
 During the launch process, we assist with monies needed to establish the program.
 These investments may include property, translation, printing, travel, or training costs.
 While we address the start-up expenses, the local leader builds necessary local support to cover ongoing operations.

 Recruit Partners & Volunteers

 The local leader begins developing a team that can reach into the community to carry forward the vision for the new program.
 With limited funding, the workforce for the new program is typically provided by local churches, community volunteers, partner organizations, and international partners.

 Equip Leaders, Volunteers & Partners